What does it mean to be ‘California sober’ – and does it actually work?

 So in weed-friendly California, is this kind of selective sobriety a path forward for folks who want to change some, but not all, of their habits?

 Dr. Brian Couey, the director of outpatient services at the Betty Ford Center, discussed the concept with Nexstar’s KSWB in a phone interview this week.
-Couey emphasized multiple times that every individual, their relationship with drugs and their recovery process is unique.
+Couey emphasized multiple times that every individual, their relationship with drugs, and their recovery process are unique.
 His advice is also more targeted toward people who struggle with substance abuse than occasional recreational users.

 “For people who truly have addiction, complete abstinence tends to work the best,” Couey said. “‘California sober’ or using in moderation may not produce the results that a person is looking for.”